thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 writings and found expression particularly also in the works of Moser, and von Martens.
-There were, however, jurists who at the same time clung to the traditions of the "law of nature", either almost wholly, or coupled with a lesser degree of em- phasis upon custom and treaties as components of international law.
+There were, however, jurists who at the same time clung to the traditions of the "law of nature", either almost wholly, or coupled with a lesser degree of emphasis upon custom and treaties as components of international law.
 As contrasted with these adherents to the "law of nature", writers such as Bynkershoek who attached primary or major weight to customary and treaty rules were known as